AmenGemechu/Books-and-Litrerature/README.md

 # Bugs
 ## Fixed Bugs
 - branch and 'origin/main' have diverged due to different commits.
 Issue was resolved by using "git pull" to merge the remote branch with main branch.
+- play_again function
+    - try/excep: break as causing while loop to exit early.
+    - fixed bug by replacing it by if/else.
 ## Unfixed Bugs
 -